 The President's Scholarship

-This Scholarship is awarded to new students who maintain a high honors level pre-nursing GPA.
-No application or FAFSA is required.
+This Scholarship is awarded to new students who maintain a high honors level pre-nursing GPA (minimum 3.55).
+A FAFSA must be filed.

 College of Nursing (CON) Scholarship

 This Scholarship is based on Socio-economic factors.
 Students with financial need are encouraged to apply.
 A FAFSA must be filed.

 Due to the generosity of individuals and businesses, Institutional and Private College of Nursing Scholarships/Loans are available to undergraduate and graduate students at Saint Francis Medical Center College of Nursing.
 Many are listed below.
 Additional Scholarship/Loan Funds may also be considered.
 These Scholarships are available only to students currently enrolled at Saint Francis Medical Center College of Nursing.
 Current students will be notified when applications are available online.
 Current Saint Francis Medical Center College of Nursing Students only need to complete one application to be considered for all eligible scholarships.
 Deadline is April each year.

 This prestigious scholarship was developed by the College of Nursing to recognize superior high honors level academic performance.

 As a 1993 graduate of Saint Francis Medical Center College of Nursing, Brian Alexander was a critical care nurse in Medical ICU until his tragic death at age 44.
 He had previously worked in Dietary, Admitting & Bed Control before achieving his goal of graduating from the College of Nursing.
 When asked how he was doing, his inevitable reply would be "Living the dream!"
 This scholarship defines the very essence of Brian Alexander and how he would want to assist another potential Registered Nurse to "Live the Dream".